myphysicslab/myphysicslab/src/docs/Architecture.md

 + It is possible to have multiple applications running on a single web page.

-When the web page loads, a script creates the application and starts a [Timer](myphysicslab.lab.util.Timer.html) running that drives the simulation.
+When the web page loads, a script creates the application and starts a [callback Timer](myphysicslab.lab.util.Timer.html) running that drives the simulation.
 This section describes that start-up process.

 In myPhysicsLab the convention is to **use the same name** for the JavaScript application file and the start-up HTML file.
 For example, `DoublePendulumApp.html` and